MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/manage-self-service.md

 VMM offers a number of options for self-service users:

-- **VMs/services**: Users can deploy their virtual machines and services to private clouds.
+- **Virtual machines/Services**: Users can deploy their virtual machines and services to private clouds.
 A private clouds can be assigned to multiple self-service user roles.
 Role-level quotas for each self-service user role with the private cloud in scope are used to allocate cloud compute and storage capacity.
 Member-level quotas set individual limits for members of the self-service user role.
 - **Virtual hard disks**: Users can deploy VMs from VHDs as well as templates.
 - **Templates/Profiles**: Users can create their own templates and profiles.
 The **Author** action for a self-service user role providing these authoring rights to create hardware profiles, guest operating system profiles, app profiles, SQL Server profiles, VM templates, and service templates.
 Note that these resources can be created by a user with the self-service role, and shared with other members of the self-service user role.